ChronoSheets/ChronoSheets-PHP-Client/docs/Api/ProjectsApi.md

     // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client()
 );
-$request = new \ChronoSheetsClient\ChronoSheetsClientLibModel\CSInsertProjectRequest(); // \ChronoSheetsClient\ChronoSheetsClientLibModel\CSInsertProjectRequest | An Insert Project Request object containing values for the new Project to create
+$request = new \ChronoSheetsClient\ChronoSheetsClientLibModel\CSInsertProjectRequest(); // \ChronoSheetsClient\ChronoSheetsClientLibModel\CSInsertProjectRequest | An Insert Project Request object containing values for the new Project to create.
+Make sure to specify a correct Client Id - this will be used to attach the new project under that client.
 $xChronosheetsAuth = "xChronosheetsAuth_example"; // string | The ChronoSheets Auth Token

 try {